Today we celebrate some of the most important people in our society—teachers!

 On National Teacher’s Day, it’s customary for younger students to bring their teachers apples or more modern gifts.
 Of course, the best way to thank teachers is by using the information they’ve taught us.
 As is evident from the show Are You Smarter than a 5th Grader?, we are still occasionally missing the mark.

-In honor of National Teacher’s Day this year, let’s revisit some of the most important writing lessons we learned in elementary school, and look at which ones have been most abused later in life.
+In honor of National Teacher’s Day this year, let’s revisit some of the most important writing lessons we learned in elementary school.

-Sometimes sticking with this rule is really easy because the pronoun and the noun are close together in the sentence and the usage is clear.
-Other times, we fail miserably because things aren’t so simple, as is the case with indefinite pronouns like neither, anyone, or all sometimes tempt us to use a plural when we should use a singular.
+Sometimes sticking with this rule is easy because the pronoun and the noun are close together in the sentence and the usage is clear: Jane forgot her lunchbox.
+But sometimes, things aren’t so simple.
+Indefinite pronouns like neither, anyone, or all sometimes tempt us to use a plural when we should use a singular.

-Let’s look at an example: “All of the children brought their backpacks, but neither Jack nor Justin remembered his lunchbox.”
+Let’s look at an example: “Neither of the girls remembered her lunchbox.”

 “Me” vs. “I”

 We were all trained not to say things like “Jill and me went to the store.”
 We know the correct usage is “Jill and I went to the store.”
 The problem here is that we tend to overuse “I” instead of “me” in places where we don’t need to.

 Have you ever heard something like, “Please save a seat for both Jack and I”?
 Does this sound correct to you?
 If so, you might be one of the frequent offenders.
 Here’s a quick and easy trick to make sure you always get this right.
 All you have to do is look at the noun (in this case, “Jack”) and the pronoun (“I” or “me”) individually.
 Try temporarily removing each one from the sentence.

 “Please save a seat for Jack.”
 “Please save a seat for … ”—what sounds right here?
 Yep, it’s “me.”
 So the correct usage above is “Please save a seat for both Jack and me.”